MinhazMurks/Bannerlord.Tweaks/ReadMe.md

 ## Translations:
 The mod should be fully translatable and the strings file can be found in the download section.

 ## Source Code:
-    The source code for the mod is available here github  contributions are welcome and/or translations
+The source code for the mod is available here github contributions and translations are welcome.

-## Detail's:
+## Details:

 ### Age  :
-﻿- Become Infant Age
+- Become Infant Age
 - Become Child Age
 - Become Teenager Age
 - Hero Comes Of Age
-- ﻿Become Old Age
+- Become Old Age
 - Max Age

 ### Items
 Covers the following each one can have weight and/or price increased or decreased based on tier, except weapons have no weight modifiers:
 - Armors
 - Melee Weapons
 - Ranged Weapons